zushenyan/Design-Patterns-In-ES6/README.md

 </div>

 ## Purpose
-There are already tons of design pattern learning resources on the web, but I can't only learning by reading, right?
-In software development field, the best way to learn one thing is by doing it yourself.
+There are already tons of design pattern learning resources on the web, but one can't really learning by reading, right?
+Especially in software development field, the best way to learn one thing is by doing it yourself.

 Aside from this, I found almost all the resources are written in ES5.
 ES6 has out for awhile, and it's not a problem anymore since we have transpilers like Babel, TypeScript or CoffeeScript..., so, **by the power of module and class, let's classify all the things**!!!